 - Bell Peppers: You need yellow and green peppers for Italian Sausage, Peppers, and Onions.
 If you can’t find them individually at your ALDI, buy one package of mixed peppers – or even all green bell peppers – and substitute as needed.

 - Butternut Squash: One of your side dishes is Roasted Butternut Squash.
-Feel free to substitute any other Winter squash or really any vegetable that’s on sale this week.
+Feel free to substitute any other winter squash or really any vegetable that’s on sale this week.
 For conventional produce, aim for $1 per pound.
 For organic produce, aim for $2 per pound.

 - Cabbage: You need cabbage for Roasted Cabbage Wedges and Egg Roll in a Bowl.
 Both are delicious ways to use this inexpensive vegetable!